heche-psb/wgd/README.md

 ## Parameters

 There are 7 main programs in `wgd v2`: `dmd`,`focus`,`ksd`,`mix`,`peak`,`syn`,`viz`.
 Hereafter we will provide a detailed elucidation on each of the program and its associated parameters.
+Please refer to the [Usage](#usage) for the scenarios to which each parameter applies.

-The program `wgd dmd` can realize the delineation of whole paranome, RBHs, MRBHs, orthogroups and some other orthogroup-related functions, including circumscription of nested single-copy orthogroups (NSOGs), unbiased uest of single-copy orthogroups (SOGs) over missing inparalogs, construction of BUSCO-guided single-copy orthogroups (SOGs),and the collinear coalescence inference of phylogeny.
+The program `wgd dmd` can realize the delineation of whole paranome, RBHs (Reciprocal Best Hits), MRBHs (Multiple Reciprocal Best Hits), orthogroups and some other orthogroup-related functions, including circumscription of nested single-copy orthogroups (NSOGs), unbiased uest of single-copy orthogroups (SOGs) over missing inparalogs, construction of BUSCO-guided single-copy orthogroups (SOGs),and the collinear coalescence inference of phylogeny.
 ```
 wgd dmd sequences (option)
 --------------------------------------------------------------------------------